farhank34/sc-task/README.md

                 folders/folders.go:15:6: k declared and not used
                 folders/folders.go:19:6: k1 declared and not used

         ### The errors are due to unused variables in the file.
-Commented the variables to run the code as it is (minimul change)
+Commented the variables to run the code as it is (minimal change)
         ### folder.go file after I commented 3 sections

             func GetAllFolders(req *FetchFolderRequest) (*FetchFolderResponse, error) {